ejanjoh/Math_Parser/README.md

 # Calculate a Mathematical Expression – A Math Parser

-This is an implementation of a simple math parser that operate on integers and handle the four basic binary operations ('+','-','/','*') including the use of parenthesis (the unary operator '-' is not part of the parser).
+This is an implementation of a simple math parser that operate on integers and handle the four basic binary operations ('+','-','/','*') including the use of parenthesis.
 However, it can easily be extended to handle other operators and functions.
 The parser is based on a context-free gramma defined by the following production rules (described in Extended Backus–Naur form (EBNF)):

 _**Digit** = "0"|"1"|"2"|"3"|"4"|"5"|"6"|"7"|"8"|"9";_
 _**Number** = {Digit};_